recommendsmart/opigno/modules/contrib/node_singles/README.md

 An overview with all singles is available at `/admin/content/singles` for all users with the `access node singles overview` permission.

+## Limitations
+- The single overview menu link does not appear if the user does not have the _Access the Content overview page_ permission.

 ## Changelog
 All notable changes to this project will be documented in the [CHANGELOG](CHANGELOG.md) file.